 - Map output is intermediate output which is processed by reduce tasks to produce the final output.

 - Once the job is complete, the map output can be thrown away.
 So, storing it in HDFS with replication becomes overkill.

-- Reduce task don't work on the concept of data locality.
-Output of every map task is fed to the reduce task.
+- Reduce task doesn't work on the concept of data locality.
+An output of every map task is fed to the reduce task.
 Map output is transferred to the machine where reduce task is running.